nigeljohnson73/gStation/README.md

 I am also building some 3D printed parts to hold things and provide a box for all the electronics... but a maplin box and hot-glue will do just as good a job.

 I will probably make up some kits at some point for sale on my website.
-I can also assemble things, but a fully ferrule and heat-wrapped install takes me over a day, so that will be an expensive option.
+I can also assemble things, but a full assembly takes me about a day so is a very expensive option, and limited to the spare time I have available.

 ## Hardware requirements

+Version 2 is completely different and will have more details soon, but version 1 is as follows:

 This is quite a list if you want to get into the nitty gritty.
 But if you have 20AWG for the 240v side and optionally 24AWG for the  5v side, ferrules if you're using them, as well as all the tools (soldering iron etc),